SHC-ASTRA/flake/README.md

 ## Rationale

-Using NixOS lets us ensure we have the same configuration between Testbed and Clucky, without having to worry about accumulating state that might cause differences in the field.
-This gives us the ability to confidently test on Testbed and then ship to Clucky without having to worry if some package or setting might be missing from one of them.
+Using NixOS lets us ensure we have the same configuration between our various machines, without having to worry about accumulating state that might cause differences in the field.
+This gives us the ability to confidently test on Testbed and then ship to Clucky without having to worry if some package or setting might be missing from one of them, and to ensure the experience between the Steam Deck and the Panda in the Base Station chassis are the same.